vasilerobert85/hindawi-generator/generators/app/templates/microservice/AWS/README.md

  ### devops_script.sh

  This script is designed to aid in common tasks:
-  * ElasticBeanstalk Environment -> new environment, list/update environment variables
+  * ElasticBeanstalk Environment -> new environment with ECR Repositiory for it, list/update environment variables

   * RDS Database creation --> PostgreSQL

   * CloudWatch log deletion